datalakehouse/docs/docs/tools/cli.rst

 ``cloud``
 '''''''''

-Use ``avn cloud list`` to see all the currently-available clouds on Aiven.
+Use ``avn cloud list`` to see all the currently-available clouds on DLH.
 This is useful for looking up the cloud name to use with ``service`` commands.

 :doc:`See detailed command information <cli/cloud>`.